andreasabel/inCode/entry/introduction-to-singletons-1.md

 The Singleton Pattern
 ---------------------

-A singleton in Haskell is a type that, for each instantiation its type variables, has exactly one inhabitant, and whose constructor (when pattern matched on) reveals its type.
+A singleton in Haskell is a type (of kind `Type` – that is, `*`) that has exactly one inhabitant.
+In practice (and when talking about the design pattern), it refers to a parameterized type that, for each pick of parameter, gives a type with exactly one inhabitant.
+It is written so that pattern matching on the *constructor* of that value reveals the unique type parameter.

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door.hs#L27-30